-In particular, the episode 1 “Nosedive” shocked me a lot, because the story is a quiet relevant to my initial thinking of criticizing our quantified-self and obsession with numbers, but also people who are in the society at episode 1 were a kind of similar to the expected user groups for my thesis project.
+In particular, the episode 1 “Nosedive” shocked me a lot, because the story is a quite relevant to my initial thinking of criticizing our quantified-self and obsession with numbers, but also people who are in the society at episode 1 were a kind of similar to the expected user groups for my thesis project.

 Insecure office worker Lacie (Bryce Dallas Howard) lives in a happy, smiley, status-obsessed nightmare world.
 Her old friend Naomi (Alice Eve) is one of society’s elites — and Lacie may have found a way to join her …